subhransu/railsauth/README.md

 railsauth
 =========

-A sample Ruby on Rails Authentication App
+A sample Ruby on Rails Authentication App.